 All arrivals are required to present a negative PCR or antigen test, no older than 48-72 hours, and be tested again at the end of their quarantine.

-Vaccinated and recovered arrivals from the EU, Schengen, the US, Canada, Japan and Israel, may present a certificate instead.
+Vaccinated and recovered arrivals from the EU and Schengen may present a certificate instead.

 Public transportation in Italy is operating.